auctores-varii/new.aavv.io/_posts/2018-09-16-OhneTitelSpecialAnniversary.markdown

 I blended in the woods.

-The performance started, anonymous, undetectable
+The performance started, anonymous, undetectable.

-A silent conversation, without anyone noticing it.
+<p>A silent conversation, without anyone noticing it.
 Even me! a so silent conversation I had trouble to detect.

 The noise of each Sunday merge,  bird voice become squicky, waters become obsessives.